IntellecAG/DefaultApps/README.md

 # DefaultApps
- Set Outlook as default Mail/Calendar app and Chrome as default browser
+This script sets Outlook as default Mail/Calendar app and Chrome as default browser.